andybalham/blog-source-code/blog-posts/lambda-destinations.md

 ## Testing the happy path

+To test our state machine, we deploy it as part of an [Integration Test Stack](TODO) and create a [unit test](TODO) to invoke it asynchronously.

+If we invoke the Lambda function synchronously, then we will get a `200 - Success` response.
+However, the 'success' Destination will not be invoked and our state machine will not run.
+I wondered if we could use the [AWS Lambda context object](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html) to see if we could check within a Lambda function if it had been invoked synchronously or not.
+However, as far as I could tell, this is not currently possible.
+So if we intend for a Lambda function to only be called asynchronously, then we need to be careful to only invoke it asynchronously.
+We cannot assert the calling method within the Lambda function itself.

 TODO

-Talk about how we invoked synchronously by accident and nothing happened.

 When testing, do screenshots showing the messages in the queues using the console.
+Show the message contents too.

 ## When things go wrong